Top-rated movers to make your Montgomery to Gainesville move easy

 - Gainesville is considered to be safer than Montgomery with a safety index of 52.61 vs Montgomery’s 34.75.

-- Air quality in Gainesville is good, and in Montgomery it's moderate.
+- Air quality in Gainesville is Good, and in Montgomery it’s Moderate.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

-- State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services โ Division of Consumer Services.
-Make sure the moving company you use has a license before hiring.
+- State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving permits: Florida does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Florida does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Gainesville